 Mack Beggs went viral in 2018 after he went undefeated to win the Texas state wrestling championship.
 However, Beggs, a transgender man, had been forced for years to compete in the girls’ state tournament.
-Beggs now competes in college in the NAIA on the men’s wrestling team at Life University –a school with multiple Hidden Opponent Campus Captains.
+Beggs now competes in college in the NAIA on the men’s wrestling team at Life University.
 Mack is an active advocate for transgender youth and mental health.
-He recently sat down with our editors for a quick interview on his career and life in sport.
+He is featured in the Hulu’s documentary “Changing the Game” which is available for streaming here.
+Mack recently sat down with our editors for a quick interview on his career and life in sport.

 Hi, my name is Mack Beggs, and I am a transman athlete wrestler and Mixed Martial Artist.
 I am twenty-two years old and was born/raised out of Euless, Texas.
 I attend Life University in Marietta, Georgia, and am studying Arts in Human Development and Social Change.
 I hope to use this degree to be a gender therapist.